Mobile phone use in schools: Singapore

 As of August 2024, most schools in Singapore have rules restricting mobile phone use by students and the Ministry of Education was developing a plan for schools to combat phone usage.
 Measures include dedicated phone storage spaces, restricting the times when phones can be used, and confiscation of devices.
 Still, there have been instances of children bypassing school rules by taking bathroom breaks, submitting dummy phones and accessing text messages on school-issued devices.

 As part of a national strategy on children's mental health, Grow Well SG, various ministries of the government issued screen time guidelines for children under 12 in January 2025.
 These comprise a complete ban on screen time for infants under 18 months old, a restriction to non-educational screen time for children between 18 months and 6 years old and less than 2 hours of screen time for children between 7 and 12 years old.
 The Early Childhood Development Authority (ECDA) will direct preschools not complying with the guidelines to cease their practices.
 The Health Promotion Board (HPB) also will help provide schools with targeted interventions on students with health issues.

 However, the long confiscation of mobile phones by schools has sparked controversy as many schools confiscate mobile phones for several months or until the end of the school year.
 In March 2017, a parent sued the Anglo-Chinese School in Barker Road after his son's phone was confiscated without being returned, seeking damages.
 However, the application for the phone's return was immediately dismissed by the judge.
 Separately, Lee Keng Siang, another former student at ACS, had accepted the harsh punishment.

+Since January 2025 for all Singaporean primary schools and from January 2026 for all Singaporean secondary schools, the Ministry of Education requires all students at all Singaporean Primary/Secondary Schools to switch off and surrender all mobile phones and smartwatches as soon as the student arrives in school.
+Students at all Singaporean Primary/Secondary Schools are strictly prohibited from using any mobile phone and/or smartwatch throughout their time within the school premises, even during recess, lunch, break, remedial lessons, supplementary lessons, Enrichment Activities and Co-curricular Activities (CCAs) and can only use their phones when they are not on the school premises according to Ministry of Education (MOE) rules which must be enforced at all Singaporean Primary/Secondary Schools.